mytracks/tilemaker-configs/routes/README.md

 # OSM Routes

-This config is used to extract all kinds of routes from an [OSM](https://www.openstreetmap.org) file and to convert it to a `mbtiles` file.
+This config is used to extract all kinds of routes from an [OSM](https://www.openstreetmap.org) file and to convert it to an `mbtiles` file.

 # Prerequisites